-Last year for my birthday all I asked for was a nature hike with my family.
+Last year all I wanted for my birthday was a nature hike with my family.

 Minus the water, it felt like we were on the surface of the moon.

-I had my trusty camera with me, of course!
+Of course, I had my trusty camera with me.
 As the sun sank lower, my anticipation grew.
 I knew the best light would come as the sun set.

 I couldn’t wait to capture the perfect silhouette photo.